Arroyo not-so Seco near Soledad

 Two major rapids in quick succession.
 The first is class IV- at low water but gets easier at higher flows.
 At low flows the second is class IV with an undercut left wall; easy portage on the right.
 At higher flows this rapid becomes a recirculating class V monster.
 If you run it at high flows, be prepared with throwbags.

-This one has a flipper rock underwater Diagonal wave surfs into moderate undercut
+This one has a flip rock underwater Moderate undercut on the left side

 .6